-This second Sustainability Report demonstrates our commitment to understanding both the positive and negative impacts of our work, continuing to tell our sustainability story and document how it evolves over time.
+This third Sustainability Report demonstrates our commitment to understanding both the positive and negative impacts of our work, continuing to tell our sustainability story and document how it evolves over time.
 We know that meaningful and transparent reporting requires that we measure and report the outcomes of our work and provide comparable data over time.
 That is why we have used the Global Reporting Initiative (GRI) Standards - the first globally accepted standards for sustainability reporting - to continue to guide the format and reporting style of this report.

-While our charity is currently focused on responding to the changing needs of our communities due to COVID-19, we also felt it was important to release this report to shine a light on our 2019-2020 fiscal year's sustainability work.
+Over the past year, our charity was focused on responding to the changing needs of our communities due to COVID-19.
+However, we also felt it was important to release this report to shine a light on our 2020-2021 fiscal year's sustainability work.
 Resilient communities should be prepared for any emergency, whether it be a pandemic or the impacts of climate change.
 We were able to quickly respond to the pandemic due to climate resilience- and sustainability-oriented discussions and partnerships that begun prior to the onset of COVID-19.
+For example, climate-resilience conversations with community health networks that begun pre-pandemic gave us a head start on supporting them with pop-up testing centres and emergency triage facilities as inflating case numbers began to overwhelm hospitals.
+Our support for local food banks, which begun as part of our Community Resilience Centres program, continued throughout the pandemic, ensuring they remained operational when most of their senior volunteers could not work due to their elevated risk profile.

-We recognize that we continue to live through a period of economic, social, and climatic change - we see the impact of this change daily on the communities we serve and it began before the pandemic.
+We recognize that we continue to live through a period of increasing economic, social, and climatic change - we see the impact of this change daily on the communities we serve, and it began before the pandemic.
 We are focused on ensuring our children thrive during this period of rapid change - it is core to what we do.
-Climate change threatens to disrupt our food supply, threaten our water resources, make us sicker, upend our electricity, heating, and cooling, and displace our communities during extreme weather events.
+Climate change threatens to disrupt our food supply, deplete our freshwater resources, make us sicker, upend our electricity, heating, and cooling, and displace our communities during extreme weather events.
 It threatens our prosperity and well-being, undermining the hard work of our employees and volunteers.

 Our growing focus on sustainability, climate change and community resilience is in response to the need for broad-based environmental leadership from charities, businesses, governments and individuals.
 And this work positions us well to respond to community needs during times of need - including a pandemic.
 We have undertaken a number of sustainable initiatives over the years to reduce our pollution, enhance the natural environment and fight climate change.
-In 2019, we adopted our

-Climate Resiliency Strategy.
+In 2019, we adopted our Climate Resiliency Strategy.
 Our work was recognized when we were invited to join the City of Toronto's Resilience Steering Committee, and we were highlighted in the Toronto Resilience Strategy.
-This Sustainability Report highlights our efforts in 2019-2020 to bolster resiliency and sustainability.
+This Sustainability Report highlights our efforts in 2020-2021 to bolster resiliency and sustainability.